 Special contact lenses specifically designed for keratoconus can reduce the need for a corneal transplant.
 Customized lenses are made specifically for that cornea, and this means better comfort and clarity.
 At times, a soft lens can be used to restore sight but usually, special gas permeable contact lenses are needed to restore vision.

 Scleral and semi-scleral lenses are lenses that are about the size of a normal soft contact lens and made in gas permeable (GP) materials.
 They rest on the white part of the eye (sclera) rather than on the cornea.
 They cover the irregularly shaped cornea and feel more comfortable than prior designs.
 The Boston Scleral Lens Prosthetic Device (BSLPD) is simply a scleral lens that has been given a proprietary name.

 Custom lenses prescribed in our office have very positive outcomes.
 They are done close to home and usually at considerably less cost.

-Special Scleral Lenses are used for The Treatment of Advanced Keratoconus, Pellucid Marginal Degeneration and Post-Lasik Ectasia.
-These special Scleral Lenses are also used to help restore vision and comfort for those individual who have had loss of vision due to Corneal Transplant Surgery or Refractive Surgeries such as Lasik, RK, PRK.
+Special Scleral Lenses are used for The Treatment of Advanced Keratoconus, Pellucid Marginal Degeneration, and Post-Lasik Ectasia.
+These special Scleral Lenses are also used to help restore vision and comfort for those individuals who have had loss of vision due to Corneal Transplant Surgery or Refractive Surgeries such as Lasik, RK, PRK.
 They are also used when an eye has a chronic disease or has had trauma to the cornea.
 People with severe dry eye also find relief when using scleral lenses.